-Detached ("single family Only")

-same as town centre comments

-No towers

-keep the same buildings as is now, max 4 stories. commercial development on Russell/ Stayte only this area is quite large, so single family, duplex, townhouses north of marine, but closer to North Bluff & Stayte is would say you could do low rise 3-4 storey maybe 5-6 depending on project.
-Dedicated rental homes low rise along north bluff only and potentially on stayte you have made the East Side from 16th to Marine Drive and worded this in reverse from all other questions.
-WHY?
+Detached ("single family Only") same as town centre comments No towers keep the same buildings as is now, max 4 stories. commercial developement on Russell/ Stayte only this area is quite large, so single family, duplex, townhouses north of marine, but closer to North Bluff & Stayte is would say you could do low rise 3-4 storey maybe 5-6 depending on project.
+Dedicated rental homes Some low rise ok but only along Stayte and along North Bluff around 5 to 7 low rise along north bluff only and potentially on stayte you have made the East Side from 16th to Marine Drive and worded this in reverse from all other questions.
+WHY? skipped)